gbaz/ecosystem-proposals/proposals/0000-uncurated-layer.rst

 The desired end-state will have the following properties:

 1) Packages will have an additional flag set in the Hackage package database, that indicates if they are curated or not.
 This flag is set *per version*.
-2) Package authors will set this flag *on upload*, by setting the "x-uncurated" property of the cabal file of a package to "true".
-If no "x-uncurated" property is set, this will be considered "false".
+2) Package authors will set this flag *on upload*, by setting the "x-curation" property of the cabal file of a package.
+If no "x-uncurated" property is set, this will be considered "curated".
+Along with "curated" and "uncurated," other sub-settings will be made available.
+In particular: "uncurated-no-trustee-contact" and "uncurated-seeking-adoption".
-3) Hackage will provide two package repository roots -- http://hackage.haskell.org and http://hackage.haskell.org/uncurated These roots will provide index-01.tar.gz files that contain the information, respectively, for curated packages, or for all packages.
+3) Hackage will provide two package repository roots -- http://hackage.haskell.org and http://uncurated.hackage.haskell.org These roots will provide index-01.tar.gz files that contain the information, respectively, for curated packages, or for all packages.
 The uncurated root will contain no revision information.
 4) Curated packages cannot depend on uncurated packages, and the hackage server will detect this as an error at upload time.
 5) Uncurated packages may be "adopted" into the curated ecosystem by trustees.
 Metadata revisions necessarily remove the x-uncurated property from the revised cabal metadata.

 The first phase of this rollout is simply social.
 It has the following properties:

-+ Hackage trustees will recognize and respect the uncurated flag, and not contact those who set it with any issues.
++ Hackage trustees will recognize and respect the uncurated flag.
+When it is set to "uncurated-no-trustee-contact" they will not contact authors with any issues.
 They *will* retain the ability to make metadata revisions, bearing in mind that they must remove the x-uncurated property from revised metadata.

-The second phase is a technical change as soon as possible to enforce the semantics of x-uncurated:
+The second phase is a technical change as soon as possible to enforce the semantics of x-curation:

-+ Hackage will ensure that no revision has x-uncurated set to true.
++ Hackage will ensure that no revision has x-curation set to any variant of "uncurated".

 The third phase is implementation of UI:

-+ The uncurated flag will be detected and displayed on a package's page, as part of the general data provided about a package.
++ The curation flag will be detected and displayed on a package's page, as part of the general data provided about a package.
 It will also be provided in search and browse results.
-Ideally, search and browse results will be extended in general with the ability to preform in-page filtering on flags and fields, such as "library", curated status, deprecation status, etc.
+Ideally, search and browse results will be extended in general with the ability to perform in-page filtering on flags and fields, such as "library", curated status, deprecation status, perhaps presence in distributions or compatibility with ghc versions, etc. (note: integration with tags may be a mechanism for this).

 The fourth phase is indices:

 + The uncurated package repo root will be built and provided.

-Fifth, Hackage can now begin to enforce the policy regarding curated packages not depending on uncurated packages.
+Fifth, Hackage can now begin to gauge the costs of enforcing the policy regarding curated packages not depending on uncurated packages (or, more precisely, having an install-plan that can operate purely out of the curated index).

++ Warnings will be given in such situations, and statistics will be collected as to the frequency of these warnings and the blocking packages in need of adoption.

+Sixth, when there is confidence among the trustees that the impact will not be too significant, the policy can be enforced.

 + Curated package uploads will be checked on upload to ensure they don't have dependencies on uncurated packages.
 Further, the curated index will only provide information on curated packages.

-In the end state, the intent is that uncurated (as well as deprecated) packages will be hidden by default in the filtering settings of search and browse interfaces.
-These UI settings will be able to be persisted, so that users may change their preferences in this regard.
+At this point we can proceed to a discussion on default filtering settings, bearing in mind that settings can always be saved and persisted per-user.

 Future Plans
 ---------------